ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 ![Screenshot of Ghidra showing AppleConvergedPCI::setupVendorSpecificConfigGated]({static}/images/m1-bt-configspace.png)

 PCIe config space.
 Of course.
-Since the PCIe configuration space is not part of a BAR, none of my tracing captured any of it.
+Since the PCIe configuration space is not part of a BAR, none of my tracing captured it.
 It's also the perfect location to put magic pokes that completely change how the rest of the chip behaves.
 This also explains what the magic numbers in `ACIPCChip43XX` are for — they are written into the configuration space to change what is mapped into the memory BARs.
 This also explains why not setting them up causes a system lockup — accessing an invalid/unmapped address.
 Pasting these pokes into my Python driver and... success!
 I can read/write registers without crashing.
 From there, it's a [very quick bit of code](https://github.com/ArcaneNibble/m1-bluetooth-prototype/commit/5c243d6077ed3ab7ecc8c6f5cfb27b81b9899c3f) until I can successfully boot the firmware.

 Once the firmware is booted, I just need to set up the RTI "context" data structure, and then I can transition the firmware into state 1 followed by state 2 where it should be running (code [here](https://github.com/ArcaneNibble/m1-bluetooth-prototype/commit/2a2e5d26e4a93cb2ca5706cfa5797596459e8d49)).